ezEngine/docs/docs/assets/asset-browser.md

 # Asset Browser

-The *asset browser* is used for selecting and opening asset [documents (TODO)](../editor/editor-documents.md).
+The *asset browser* is used for selecting and opening asset [documents](../editor/editor-documents.md).
 Assets can be filtered by type and path or searched for by name.

 ![Asset Browser](media/asset-browser.png)